MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 Also consider the skill set of your team when designing your workload.
 If a high degree of automation requires tools that your team isn’t equipped to support, then you might need to use a less comprehensive design as an intermediate step.

+Offloading automation from your CI/CD pipeline to platform tools or services, like Azure Policy, can simplify your pipeline, but has drawbacks like the additional management burden of using multiple systems.
+For example, execution failures in a platform service will not be caught in your pipeline logs and will have to fed into your observability platform intelligently so the appropriate parties are notified.

 ## Related links

 - [AKS baseline reference architecture](/azure/architecture/reference-architectures/containers/aks/baseline-aks#cluster-bootstrapping)